-Any individual, corporation or other entity that attempts to meet its contractual obligations with the SFWIB through fraud, misrepresentation or material misstatement, may be debarred for up to five (5) years.
+In addition to any other rights and remedies provided by law or under the Contract, any individual, corporation or other entity that attempts to meet its contractual obligations with the SFWIB through fraud, misrepresentation or material misstatement, may be debarred for up to five (5) years.
 The SFWIB, as a further sanction, may terminate or cancel any other contracts with such individual, corporation or entity.
-Such individual, corporation or entity shall be responsible for all direct or indirect costs associated with termination or cancellation of the contract, including attorney's fees.
+Such individual, corporation or entity shall be responsible for all direct or indirect costs associated with termination or cancellation of the contract, including attorneys' fees.

-L. Public Records
+L. Florida Public Records Law

-Bidders are hereby notified that all information submitted as part of, or in support of bid submittals will be available for public inspection after opening of bids in compliance with Chapter 119 of the Florida Statutes; popularly known as the "Public Records Law."
-The bidder shall not submit any information in response to this invitation which the bidder considers to be a trade secret, proprietary or confidential.
-The submission of any information to the SFWIB in connection with this invitation shall be deemed conclusively to be a waiver of any trade secret or other protection, which would otherwise be available to the bidder.
+Respondents are hereby notified that after opening of bids in compliance with Chapter 119, Florida Statutes; the "Florida Public Records Law", all information submitted as part of, or in support of bid submittals will be available for public inspection.
+The respondent shall not submit any information in response to this RFP which the respondent considers to be a trade secret, proprietary or confidential.
+The submission of any information to the SFWIB in connection with this RFP shall be deemed conclusively to be a waiver of any trade secret or other protection, which would otherwise be available to the respondent.